Enviro & Petroleum Engineer

 petroleum companies prefer ME petroleum guy with BE in mechanical or BE in petroleum student if both what is ratio

-Asked by donendra about 10 years ago
+Asked by donendra over 10 years ago

 Sorry, but I do not understand your question.